We’ve detailed how to set up an Etsy store, and how to make patterns, and you’re all ready to go with the money making adventure of a lifetime!

-As it happens the Pokemon company were pretty cool about it.
-Not only did they understand that I just took an image off Google without realizing I was doing wrong (apparently a VERY large problem now-a-days), but they also sent over some details on how to avoid it in future.
+As it happens the Pokemon company was pretty cool about it.
+Not only did they understand that I just took an image off Google without realizing I was doing wrong (apparently a VERY large problem nowadays), but they also sent over some details on how to avoid it in future.

 Turns out that this little foray into the world of scary law firms is a regular occurrence for the Etsy community, and even more so for cross stitch pattern makers.
 But it still didn’t scare me into shutting my shop for 3 years…

 But fear not!
 Copyright law is actually pretty simple.
 There’s even an acronym.
 FCCP.
 I didn’t say it was a good acronym.

 In fact, I’m going to do this out of order…

 Whilst copyright has 4 distinct flavors, one of those in plain old vanilla copyright.
 When someone creates something they have a copyright on that thing.
 However, not that many people say they own it.
 Instead, it’s implied.
 If it’s implied, then look to the other three options here.

 But if you see that little copyright symbol, then stay away.
 The person who created it has full rights, and unless you ask (and they agree) to use it, you’re in breach of the law.

 The public domain rarely applies in the world of the internet.
 The reason?
 You have to go through a rather tedious process to make it public domain.
 Like dying.

 I’m serious.
 There are two ways something can be public domain:

 - The creator is dead AND no one owns the copyright